kurtamohler/pytorch-dev-multienv/README.md

 ### clean-pytorch

-If you want to completely clean and even your clone with upstream/master, run the following.
+If you want to completely clean and even your clone with upstream/master, run the following while you're in your pytorch clone.
 Since this removes all local changes, you can rename the pytorch repo clone afterwards, if you wish.
 This is useful if you want to repurpose a clone, instead of deleting it and rerunning `clone-pytorch`.

 ```
 $ clean-pytorch